conneroisu/cpre281-finalproj/README.md

-## Proposal

-This section contains the proposal that was submitted for the project.

-A MIPS processor that can execute a subset of the MIPS instruction set with additional features such as a clock divider, displaying the current instruction on the seven segment displays present on the FPGA board, and the ability to change the frequency of execution of the processor.

-More specifically, the processor will be able to execute the following instructions: **LW** **SW** **J** **ADD** **ADDI** **BEQ** **ADDU** **SUBU** **AND** **ANDI** **OR** **ORI** **SUB** **NOR** **BNE** **SLT**

-The frequency of execution for the processor will be controlled by a clock divider.
-The current instruction being executed will be displayed on the seven segment displays present on the FPGA board.
-The processor will be implemented in Verilog and tested using a test-bench.

-After the processor has been verified using the test-bench, the processor will be tested on an FPGA board to verify the functionality of the processor.

-The comparison and contrast of the experience writing the same processor in both Verilog and VHDL will be also included in the final report.

 ## Introduction

-The project is a single-cycle MIPS processor that can at a variable speed execute a subset of the MIPS instruction set displaying the current instruction on the seven segment displays present on **EP4CE115F29C7** FPGA board.
+A single-cycle MIPS processor that can at a variable speed execute a subset of the MIPS instruction set displaying the current instruction on the seven segment displays present on **EP4CE115F29C7** FPGA board.

 <div style="max-width: fit-content; margin-left: auto; margin-right: auto;">
 ![Circuit Diagram.png](./assets/Circuit%20Diagram.png)